A Monitoring Infrastructure for PlanetLab

 The data from these sensors is what is actually used to generate the data seen in CoMon, and these values are achived into the "monall" (node-centric) and "topall" (slice-centric) dumps.
 The format of the "monall" dump is that it has a first line indicating the start time, both in seconds since the epoch as well as a human-readable value.
 Then, each node has a set of name-value lines, with the node's name and IP address included in the lines.
 Nodes are separated by blank lines.
 The "topall" dump is more web-like, but each node's data is delimited by a line specifying the start time via the word "Start".
 Following that is the node name, and then the dump from the daemon.

 The archived files contain the results of the checks every 5 minutes.
-They are available as http://comon.cs.princeton.edu/status/dump_cotop_YYYYMMDD.bz2 for the slice-centric data and http://comon.cs.princeton.edu/status/dump_comon_YYYYMMDD.bz2 for the node-centric data.
+They are available as http://summer.cs.princeton.edu/status/dump_cotop_YYYYMMDD.bz2 for the slice-centric data and http://summer.cs.princeton.edu/status/dump_comon_YYYYMMDD.bz2 for the node-centric data.
 Obviously, replace YYYYMMDD with the year, month, and day of the data being requested.
 The current day's file does not have the bz2 extension, and is not compressed.
-Older data may be moved to another directory or offline -- if you need it, please contact us.
+This data is manually moved to an off-line repository periodically, so it's hard to predict how many days back the on-line archive goes.
+Unfortunately, due to disk space issues, we no longer have an on-line archive of older data.

 KyoungSoo Park and Vivek Pai, with input from lots of others.
 We may collectively be contacted at princeton_comon at slices.planet-lab.org